Sparvriend/Master-Thesis/README.md

             -> Implement synthetic data generation with GAN/Diffusion models
             -> https://github.com/eriklindernoren/PyTorch-GAN
             -> https://github.com/ajbrock/BigGAN-PyTorch
+      -> Implement LSGAN
+      -> See if the DCGAN works on CIFAR10: Reduce the dataset size each time to see after how many images the DCGAN training becomes unstable.
 * TODO: Finish explainability of the model
       -> For DUQ + explainability, use tinyImageNet but with image sizes of 256x256, that way its much easier to show off the model explainability.
             -> Use the images from tinyImageNet to train on, but for showing a model prediction/uncertainty/explainability, look up
                the corresponding image in the ImageNet dataset and use that for prediction.
 Optionally, the ImageNet dataset can be
                reduced to only include the image from tinyImageNet.
+      -> If needed, check if converting the other classifiers to DUQ is possible (maxpool/conv1 adaptation needed as well?
+See Joost email)
       -> Convert Saliency Map to RGB
       -> Look into using adverserial attacks for explainability
 * TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)